 Non-custodial parent issues involving a move away order in California usually arise when a parent wants to move out-of-state due to a new job opportunity, or if he/she is getting remarried.
 When one parent wants or needs to relocate and to move away with their child, they usually need to get the consent of the other parent.
 If the other parent refuses to consent, the parent planning to relocate can seek a move away order from the court.
-A move away order is requested when a parent wants to move to another city, county, state or country with their child.
+A People’s Choice can help prepare all the move away order forms for California, set your hearing and help make sure the other party is properly serve with the paperwork.

 Primary Custodial Parent and Move Away Order California

 If one parent is the primary custodial parent, recent cases in California show that the court is likely to allow the parent and children to move.
 California Family Code Section 7501 provides that “a parent entitled to custody of a child has a right to change the child’s residence, subject to the power of the court to restrain a removal that would prejudice the rights or welfare of the child.”

 The interpretation of this section of the California Family Code is not that straightforward.
 There have been many contradictory appellate decisions over the years.
 Many courts have imposed restrictions on a parent’s right to move and relocate based on factors such as proving the move is “essential, imperative”, necessary or expedient.”
 Other courts have taken the position that the primary custodial parent has the absolute right to move.

 In cases where the child or children spend a considerable amount of time with each parent and have joint or “shared” custody, the problem becomes more complex and the court takes into consideration the best interests of the child.

 Family Code Section §3020(b) promotes that it is the public policy of California to assure that children have “frequent and continuing contact with both parents” after the parents have separated or dissolved their marriage.
 Courts have found that this statute does not prevent awarding sole custody to a parent intending to move or require them to prove that the move is “necessary.”